 “849.08 Gambling.
 Whoever plays or engages in any game at cards, keno, roulette, faro or other game of chance, at any place, by any device whatever, for money or other thing of value, shall be guilty of a misdemeanor of the second degree…”

 Online poker is a different matter.
 The above law does not explicitly mention “poker” although it does mention “any game at cards.”
-But – there’s always a but – the phrase “other game of chance” seems to imply that only games of chance are forbidden.
+But, the phrase “other game of chance” seems to imply that only games of chance are forbidden.
 If poker isn’t a game of chance, this law doesn’t apply.

 Someone would have to push the matter before we ever get Florida’s opinion on the matter of poker being skill or luck.
 This probably won’t happen any time soon because nobody is hunting down poker players either.

-What the Future Holds for Internet Gambling in Florida
+What the Future Holds for Online Gambling in Florida

 An increasing number of states are in the process of legalizing online poker and casino games after a federal judge ruled in 2011 that the Wire Act of 1961 only applies to sports betting.
-Nevada, Delaware and New Jersey have already legalized either internet poker, casino games or both.
-State legislators in Florida have not yet moved to change anything.
-No legislation is pending at this time.
+The Supreme Court’s 2018 decision to end the federal sports betting prohibition further expanded the types of gambling each state may authorize.